Jarno458/TsRandomizer/ReadMe.md

 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
 * Entering a door backwards with a higher level keycard will permanantly open it even when specific keycards are on
-* Music wont play in lake desolation until you have done the "oh i lost my monther" cutscene --> * Holding X while spamming select button causes minimap to stay in an all discovered state
+* Music wont play in lake desolation until you have done the "oh i lost my monther" cutscene

 # Todo
 ##### Things i plan on doing in the future